pesor/TTGO-T-HIGrow/README.md

 name: Begonie_3_winter
 ```

-**NEVER remove the four first info lines, as it will make the Autodiscover mailfuction.**
+**NEVER remove the four first info lines, as it will make the Autodiscover mailfuction.

-The Python script named:

-### 																		**TTGO-T-HIGrow-aut.py**

-is unfortunately not an integrated part in Home-Assistant.
-There is (in my case) a reason for this.
-Home-Assistant does not accept the Import command in scripts.
-As I am using functions which do not exists in Home-Assistant as services, I need to import, and thus, the program has to run outside Home-Assistant.

-I therefore run this program in Windows 10, and I do it in the Eric API for Python.
-The good thing is that you only need to run this program, when you add new modules.
-When it has run, it have made the module able to be Autodiscovered by Home-Assistant MQTT Autodiscover function.

-You can always reinstall the module in Home Assistant, by deleting it in Integrations MQTT, and delete the mac_id and name in the sensors.yaml file, run the Python program, and voila, the sensors are back in Home Assistant MQTT.

 ## [Battery StateCard](https://github.com/maxwroc/battery-state-card)

-In release 3.0.4 I have made changes, so that the aboce Battery State Card, which is part of the HACS custom cards, can be utilized.
+From release 3.0.4 I have made changes, so that the aboce Battery State Card, which is part of the HACS custom cards, can be utilized.

 As I have many TTGO-T-HIGROW modules, it is most confortable to have all these modules battery states in one card on the Home Assistant.